anthonycoffey/netfactor-callerId/README.md

    `<input class="nf_companyId">`

-   This is done for every Dimension listed on page 5 of the VisitorTrack IP-Based API Documentation so we can easily verify that the plugin is targeting the right elements, and inserting the right value on page load.
+   Every 'Dimension' listed on page 5 of the VisitorTrack IP-Based API Documentation is listed so we can easily verify that the plugin is targeting the right elements, and inserting the right value as the page loads up.

    ## Enabled Dimensions